mitraboga/PersonalFinanceTrendAnalyzer/README.md

 ![Email Test](2.1_test_email.png)

 This screenshot proves:
-- Your app successfully sent an email with the subject:
+- The app successfully sent an email with the subject:
   **“Test email from Personal Finance Trend Analyzer”**
 - Meaning: SMTP creds + sender + recipient flow is working.